Moqume/Background-Manager-WP/readme.txt

 You can also limit the background images to certain parts of WordPress, for example only on the front page or a full-page post.
 And for each individual page, post, category or tag, you can also override the images, overlay or color used as the background, which allows you to have pages or posts with a different background theme.

 Each individual background image can also be linked to a specific URL, which allows a visitor to click anywhere on the background and be redirected to another page or website.
-These clicks can optionally be be tracked via Google Analytics.
+Impressions and clickthroughs of clickable backgrounds can optionally be be tracked via Google Analytics.

 All this is done without the need to edit the theme or any other files!